-The Company will adopt the standard on January 1, 2023.
+This standard is effective January 1, 2025 for non-public companies, however, we are considering early adoption.
 We continue to evaluate and expect the adoption of this standard will impact our financial condition, results of operations, statement of cash flows and disclosures, as well as systems, processes and controls.